Mary Berry Vegan Cupcakes Recipe

 Directions

-• Combine dry ingredients: Sift flour, sugar, baking powder, and bicarbonate of soda into a bowl.
+• Combine dry ingredients: Sift the plain flour, caster sugar, baking powder, and bicarbonate of soda into a large mixing bowl.
+Whisk them until the raising agents are spread evenly through the flour.

-• Add wet ingredients: Whisk oil and vanilla into the milk mixture.
+• Add wet ingredients: Pour the sunflower oil and vanilla extract into the jug with the milk mixture.
+Whisk briefly to combine the liquids.

-• Bake the cupcakes: Fill cupcake cases and bake for 18-20 minutes until a skewer comes out clean.
+• Bake the cupcakes: Divide the batter evenly among the 12 cupcake cases then bake for 18-20 minutes.
+Check they are ready by inserting a skewer into the centre of one to see if it comes out clean.

 Leave a Reply